 Directed by Joshua Logan, it was adapted from the 1951 Lerner & Loewe Broadway play.
 Paddy Chayevsky’s script was rewritten by Alan Jay Lerner.
 Andre Previn composed new songs for the screen version, and Nelson Riddle arranged the scoring, earning the film’s only Oscar nomination.
 Marvin and Eastwood did their own singing—or versions of singing—while Seberg was dubbed by Anita Gordon.
 The chaotic, trouble-plagued filming was mostly done at a remote site outside the small town of Baker, in the mountains of eastern Oregon, with further work accomplished around Big Bear in southern California.

 Excess is evident, a factor that also brought down wrath from critics and industry observers.
-Poor planning, lousy weather and bad behavior—from cast, crew and a voracious horde of set-invading hippies—ballooned the original, already large budget, doubling it to total nearly $20,000,000.
-Ultimately the $40,000,000 gross couldn’t cover the post-production outlay.
+Poor planning, lousy weather and bad behavior—from cast, crew and a voracious horde of set-invading hippies—ballooned the original budget.
+Already large, it doubled to total nearly $20,000,000.
+Ultimately the $40,000,000 gross couldn’t cover the attendant post-production outlay.
 Director Logan, who’d already been raked over the coals for his handling of Camelot, nearly went nuts from frustration, and called career quits after it wrapped.
 He did leave behind a great quote on Marvin, who was 3-sheets-to-the-wind most of the time: “Not since Attila the Hun swept across Europe, leaving five hundred years of total blackness, has there been a man like Lee Marvin.”

 MRS.FENTY: “You should read the Bible, Mr. Rumson.”
 BEN: “I have read the Bible, Mrs. Fenty.”
 MRS FENTY: “Didn’t that discourage you about drinking?”
 BEN: “No, but it sure killed my appetite for readin‘!”